itenium-be/blog-posts/git/2018-08-19-git-core-pager-less-pager.md

 date:   2018-08-19 00:00:00 +0200
 img: less.png
 desc: >
   How to navigate git diffs, logs, ... on the CLI with less
 categories: productivity
 tags: [git]
 toc:
   title: Less Pager
   icon: icon-git
 ---

+A `git diff` or `git log` starts the less program.
+Perhaps not the fanciest tool but more powerful than you might expect.

+This post details the arguments that can be passed to `less` and also how to navigate once less is running.
+Things not relevant for git are omitted.

 Your current configuration:
 ```